horus84/OptiDR/README.md

-# OptIDR – Early Detection of Diabetic Retinopathy (DR) with Explainable AI
+# OptIDR – Early Detection of Diabetic Retinopathy

 *OptIDR* combines cutting-edge deep learning with intuitive explainability to detect DR severity (0–4) from retinal fundus images, delivered via a Streamlit web demo.
 Early diagnosis can prevent up to 95% of vision loss—crucial for communities with limited ophthalmology access.